qgis/QGIS-Enhancement-Proposals/qep-342-charts.md

 until the dataset is prepared and ready to be rendered.
 This mimics what is done with other items such as the map item as well as the elevation profile item.

-The chart item will be able to take into account an atlas context to allow for atlas-driven charts.
+The chart item will pass on crucial expression scopes - such atlas scope - to the data generator.
+This will enable atlas-driven charts within atlas layouts.

 ## Deliverables